TaskarCenterAtUW/TDEI-auth-n-z/README.md

 # Introduction

-Authentication/Authorization API, this API is responsible for any service related to the authentication and authorization of the user, like authenticating the users, issuing the access/refresh tokens, api keys, validating the permissions for the
+Authentication/Authorization API, This API is responsible for any functionality related to the authentication and authorization of the user, like authenticating the users, issuing the access/refresh tokens, api keys, validating the permissions for the